Dana von Suffrin: Life and career

 Suffrin grew up in Munich and studied Political Science, Jewish history and culture, as well as general and Comparative Literature in Munich, Naples and Jerusalem from 2004 to 2012.
-In 2017, she completed her PhD at the Ludwig-Maximilians-University of Munich titled "Plants for Palestine!
-Natural Sciences in the Yishuv, 1900-1930", focusing on the work of German botanist Otto Warburg.
+In 2017, she completed her PhD at LMU Munich titled Plants for Palestine: Natural Sciences in the Yishuv, 1900-1930, focusing on the work of German botanist Otto Warburg.

-Suffrin also worked for some time as research associate and coordinator of the Deutsche Forschungsgemeinschaft research group "Cooperation and Competition in the Sciences" at the Chair of the History of Science at the same university in Munich.
+Suffrin also worked for some time as research associate and coordinator of the Deutsche Forschungsgemeinschaft research group "Cooperation and Competition in the Sciences" at the Chair of the History of Science at LMU Munich.

 In 2019 she published her first novel Otto about a dysfunctional Jewish family.
 Otto, the main character, is a Jew from Transylvania, who lives in Munich and is getting close to the end of his life.
 Suffrin named Eastern European, end-of-the-19th century poets who emigrated to New York as an important source of inspiration for her novel.
 In the narrative form, she was inspired, among others, by Natalia Ginzburg, whose family history included a strong father figure as well.

 The novel received six literary prizes, including the awards for debut novels by the German Buddenbrook House and the Hamburg Harbour Front Literature Festival.
 Before that, she had received feedback from participants at a literary workshop that her novel “decidedly went too far, that it was not acceptable to write about the Holocaust in such a comical way and that her book also had no plot and no development.”

-In 2022, her Radio drama Blut (Blood) was nominated for the German public broadcasting stations' radio play prize.
+In 2022, her Radio drama Blut ("Blood") was nominated for the German public broadcasting stations' radio play prize.

-In 2024 followed her second novel Nochmal von vorne (Once more from the Top), about a contemporary German-Jewish family, and taking place between Munich and Tel Aviv.
+In 2024 followed her second novel Nochmal von vorne ("Once More from the Top"), about a contemporary German-Jewish family, and taking place between Munich and Tel Aviv.
 The same year, this novel was longlisted for the German Book Prize.
 In addition to writing, Suffrin has also been conducting literary workshops, for example for the Literaturhaus München.